zscaler/terraform-gcp-cloud-connector-modules/README.md

 -   provider registry.terraform.io/providers/hashicorp/tls v3.4.x

 ### **GCP requirements**

-1. A valid GCP account with Administrator Access to deploy required resources
+1. A valid GCP Administrator account to create a terraform service account with access to deploy required resources
-2. GCP service account keyfile
+2. GCP service account json keyfile copied to examples/{deployment type}/credentials/
 3. GCP Region (E.g. us-central1)
-4. Subscribe and accept the terms of using Zscaler Cloud Connector image at [this link](https://tbd)
+4. Subscribe and accept the terms of using Zscaler Cloud Connector image at [this link](https://TBD)

-### **Zscaler requirements**
+### Zscaler requirements

-5. A valid Zscaler Cloud Connector provisioning URL generated from the Zscaler Cloud & Branch Connector Admin Portal
+5. A valid Zscaler Cloud Connector provisioning URL generated from the Cloud Connector Portal
 6. Zscaler Cloud Connector Credentials (api key, username, password) are stored in GCP Secrets Manager

 ### **Terraform client requirements**
-6. If executing Terraform via the "zsec" wrapper bash script, it is advised that you run from a MacOS or Linux workstation.
+7. If executing Terraform via the "zsec" wrapper bash script, it is advised that you run from a MacOS or Linux workstation.
 Minimum installed application requirements to successfully from the script are:
 - bash
 - curl
 - unzip